veit/jupyter-tutorial/docs/productive/git/cherry-pick.rst

 However, cherry-picking usually results in duplicate commits, and in many cases we prefer to use git merges.
-Nevertheless, ``git cherry-pick`` can be very suitable for some scenarios, for example :ref:`release branches` workflows.
+Nevertheless, ``git cherry-pick`` can be very suitable for some scenarios, for example :ref:`release-branches` workflows.